YoganandaNaidu/valigator/README.md

 //     delimiter is '|'.
 Filters are run in the same order from left to right.
 Output of first
 //     sanitization filter is passed to the second one, output of second to the third and so on.
 //     Output of sanitization is sent to validation filters.
+//  8.
+For most validation filters except 'required', if input is absent or empty, validation
+//     will pass.
+Simply add 'required' filter to the beginning of validation filters if the
+//     value must be present.
 ```

 #### Work-in-progress on documentation, but the class is ready for Production use.